-Anne Elizabeth Stanback was born in Salisbury, N.C., on December 15, 1958 to William and Betty Anne Stanback.
+Anne Elizabeth Stanback was born in Salisbury, N.C., on December 15, 1958 to William (Bill) and Betty Anne Stanback.
 Her mother was a journalist and teacher, while her father was a businessman.
-Though the family enjoyed an upper middle class lifestyle, both of Stanback’s parents were active in the Civil Rights Movement, giving Stanback and her two brothers the opportunity to learn the importance of activism at a young age.
-A natural leader, both in academics and on the athletic field, Stanback graduated from Salisbury High School with academic honors and community service awards.
-She went on to attend Davidson College, and after graduating in 1981, moved to Connecticut to attend the Yale Divinity School.
+Though the family enjoyed an upper middle class lifestyle, both of Stanback’s parents were very active in civic, political and community affairs, including work in their town during the Civil Rights Movement, giving Stanback and her two brothers the opportunity to learn the importance of activism at a young age.
+A natural leader, both in academics and on the athletic field, Stanback graduated from Salisbury High School (’77) and Davidson College (’81) with academic honors and community service awards.
+She moved to Connecticut to attend the Yale Divinity School (’85).

 Her academic focus on liberation and feminist theologies strongly impacted Stanback’s activism.
 She had always seen community service as the crux of her faith and her time at Yale and her exploration of religion provided her with a strong foundation from which to approach social justice issues, like the fight for LGBT equality.